1. Format of the Contract

 - 8.2 This warranty does not apply to any defect in the goods arising from fair wear and tear, wilful damage, accident, negligence by you or any third party, use otherwise than as recommended by the Supplier, failure to follow the Supplier's instructions, or any alteration or repair carried out without the Supplier's approval.

-- 8.3 If the goods supplied to you are damaged on delivery, you should notify the Supplier in writing via the e-mail address or fax number shown above within 24 hours.
+- 8.3 If the goods supplied to you are damaged on delivery, you should notify the Supplier in writing via the e-mail address shown above within 24 hours.

 - 8.5 Laptop Batteries come with a maximum 3 month warranty, regardless of which warranty option is purchased.